 There is a single application for all scholarships offered through the Healthcare Scholarship Program.
-Click here to download the Healthcare Scholarship Program application and the Consent and Disclosure Form (must be completed by each applicant).
+Download the Healthcare Scholarship Program application and the Background Release and Authorization Form (must be completed by each applicant).

 The Healthcare Scholarship Program Committee determines which scholarship(s) each applicant is eligible for based on criteria, and then the selection process begins.
 The award maximum is $2,500 a semester or $5,000 a year and is based on funds available.